mosn/htnn/site/content/en/docs/developer-guide/plugin_development.md

 Assume you are at the root of this project.

 1. Create a directory under `./types/plugins/`.
-The file name must be in snake style, like `key_auth`.
+The directory name must be in go package style, like `keyauth`.
-2. Think about the configuration and write down it into `./types/plugins/$your_plugin/config.proto`.
+2. Think about the configuration and write down it into `./types/plugins/$yourplugin/config.proto`.
 Then run `make gen-proto`.
 The `proto` file uses [proto-gen-valdate](https://github.com/bufbuild/protoc-gen-validate?tab=readme-ov-file#constraint-rules) to define validation.
 The plugin name must be in camel style, like `keyAuth`.
 The configuration fields must be in snake style, like `connect_timeout`.
 The enum value must be in upper snake style, like `HEADER`.
 See the [official protobuf style](https://protobuf.dev/programming-guides/style/) for the details.
 3. Refer to plugins of the same type and decide on the type and order of your plugin.
 4. Add your plugin's package into `./types/plugins/plugins.go`.
 5. Create a directory under `./plugins/plugins/`, with the same name created in step one.
 Finish the plugin.
 Don't forget to write tests.
 If your plugin is simple, you can write integration test only.
 You can take `./plugins/plugins/demo` as an example.
 The doc of the API used in the plugin is in their comments.